adityagupta3006/botkeeper/README.md

 ### What needs to be built:
 #### Create two api endpoints in NodeJS service to do the following:

-* An api endpoint for the user to get all of the products along with each products inventory.
-It should return an array of products that include the product's name, price and inventory.
+* An api endpoint for the user to get all of the products along with each products inventory. <br>It should return an array of products that include the product's name, price and inventory.
 * An api endpoint for the user to get a single product and have it return the product name, price and inventory.
 * There is no authentication or authorization required to access the apis.